 Paying & Reporting Taxes

-Students who complete a program of study are no longer eligible to purchase the Student Health Insurance Plan (SHIP).
+Students who complete a program of study are no longer eligible to purchase a Student Health Insurance Plan (SHIP).
 The Tang Center has information about insurance plans that can be purchased after graduation.
-Health insurance is highly, highly recommended due to the high cost of health care in the U.S.
+Health insurance is highly, highly recommended due to the high cost of health care in the United States.

 Travel on OPT